S-Samiksha/portfolio/src/pages/EconsPosts/1_PoliticalEconomy.md

 ## Essay Overview

-Submitted to London School of Economics, Summer School 2023.
+- Submitted to London School of Economics, Summer School 2023.
 (Grade A)

+- The following is the full essay.

 ## Introduction